Shelling, looting in Sudan's capital as military factions battle for eighth week | Law-Order

 Shelling and heavy clashes hit areas of Sudan's capital on Monday, residents said, with reports of spreading lawlessness in Khartoum and in the western region of Darfur after more than seven weeks of conflict between rival military factions.
 Fighting between the army and the paramilitary Rapid Support Forces (RSF) intensified after the expiry late on Saturday of a ceasefire deal brokered by Saudi Arabia and the U.S.

 The war has uprooted more than 1.2 million people within Sudan and sent about 400,000 fleeing into neighbouring countries, inflicting heavy damage on the capital where the remaining residents are at the mercy of battles, air strikes and looting.
-On Monday, residents reported smoke rising in some areas after intense fighting across the three cities that make up the nation's wider capital - Khartoum, Omdurman and Bahri.
-They reported clashes in southern Khartoum and shelling in Omdurman.
+On Monday, residents reported a second consecutive day of fighting across the three cities that make up the nation's wider capital - Khartoum, Omdurman and Bahri.
+They said there had been rare ground clashes in Omdurman as well as shelling, and fighting in East Khartoum district and on the southern rim of the capital.

 "You see them right in front of you, taking cars, money, gold - whatever they can get their hands on," he told Reuters by phone.
 "I guess it's just a matter of time until they come to my street."
 The RSF says it has been working to protect civilians by arresting looters.

-DARFUR VIOLENCE Some of those who fled the war have headed to neighbouring countries including Chad, South Sudan, and Central African Republic (CAR) that are already struggling with poverty, conflict, and a dip in humanitarian aid.
+DARFUR VIOLENCE Some of those who fled the war have headed to neighbouring countries including Chad, South Sudan, and Central African Republic (CAR) which are already struggling with poverty, conflict and a dip in humanitarian aid.

 There was no immediate comment from the army, which had denied on Sunday that the RSF had taken the town.
 There have been long communication blackouts in parts of Darfur, where aid groups have found it especially complicated to bring in humanitarian supplies.